dahegyi/hydra-plus/README.md

 - `npm run prepare` - Installs the Git hooks (runs automatically on `npm install`)
 - `npm run lint` - Runs ESLint and Stylelint
 - `npm run lint:fix` - Runs ESLint and Stylelint and fixes the errors

-## Deployment

-The application is deployed automatically to Firebase Hosting on every push to the `main` branch.

-### Deployment without Github Actions:

-1. Build the production version: `npm run build`
-2. Deploy the `dist` folder to Firebase Hosting: `firebase deploy`

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Thankful for...

-- [SVG Repo](https://www.svgrepo.com) for the eye icons
-- [Glowbox](https://github.com/glowbox/maptasticjs) for the projection mapping library
-- [Varun](https://github.com/apvarun/toastify-js) for the error toasts